What is Holi Festival?

 Celebration in Different Regions With Different Names

-There are many types of Holi celebrated in India and the mythology states the beginning of Holi festival first observed and started in the Barsana region of India including Mathura, Nandgaon, Vrindavan, and Barsana.
+There are many types of Holi celebrated in India and the mythology states the beginning of the Holi festival first observed and started in the Barsana region of India including Mathura, Nandgaon, Vrindavan, and Barsana.
 In the village of Barsana, Uttar Pradesh, the local name was given to the festival is “Lathmar Holi.”
-The tradition followed in the village is about women chasing away the men with lathis, but it can’t be said as beating session.
-In the region of Uttarakhand, Kumaon region, where people call “khadi Holi” where people move in toils singing Khari songs and wearing traditional clothes.
+The tradition followed in the village is about women chasing away the men with lathis, but it can’t be said as a beating session.
+In the region of Uttarakhand, the Kumaon region, where people call “khadi Holi” where people move in toils singing Khari songs and wearing traditional clothes.
 In Punjab, it is mainly called “Hola Mohalla” or warrior Holi, observed by Nihang Sikhs and exhibit martial arts.
 People of Odisha and West Bengal commonly call Dol Jatra and Basant Utsav.
-People welcome spring season during this time.
-While youth put up saffron colored clothes and celebrate with immense joy in Shantiniketan, at the same time, on Dol Purnima idols of Radha and Krishna move in a procession.
+People welcome the spring season during this time.
+While youth put up saffron-colored clothes and celebrate with immense joy in Shantiniketan, at the same time, on Dol Purnima idols of Radha and Krishna move in a procession.
 Farmers of Goa dance like traditional folks in the streets and call the festival as “Shigmo.”
-Thabal Chongba, a dance of Manipur is observed from the day of full moon, combining Hindu and indigenous traditions.
+Thabal Chongba, a dance of Manipur is observed from the day of the full moon, combining Hindu and indigenous traditions.
 In Kerala, Manjul Kuli is celebrated in Konkani temple of Gorripuram Thirumala.
 Bihar region celebrates Holi in the name of Phaghwa while Assam celebrates in the name of Phakuwah.

 People celebrate the festival of love with savoring lip-smacking sweets and various delicacies.
 Various traditional food items are starting with Gujiya, Dahi Vada and ending with Kesari Malai Peda and Bhaang; people celebrate with immense joy and happiness.
-Different deceptively simple looking drinks gives tremendous flavor to the festival and escalate the spirit of.
+Different deceptively simple-looking drinks give tremendous flavor to the festival and escalate the spirit of.
 Dhuska, a Bihar dish with a crunchy and mildly sweet taste, Bhaang Thandai, Guijya, Moong Dal Kachauri, Malpua with the flavor of cardamom with sweet khoya, Dahi Vada are major food items.
 Every festival ends with satisfying hunger.
 The Holi has its enjoyment in the lavish and tasty food.
 People eat sweets and satisfy their hunger and speak out the stories of Holi in their communities and family members.

 “One should always act like a free bird to play with colors.”